 - Oil and Gas

 “Maintains a strong reputation in the market, especially for handling disputes in the banking, finance and insurance spaces, frequently instructed by leading financial institutions.
-Also handles cases relating to land law, shipping and defamation, and regularly mandated for both litigation and arbitration, it also acts on tax and competition cases, as well as construction disputes.” – Chambers & Partners (2019)
+Well placed to advise on Islamic finance disputes, as well as debt recovery and insolvency.
+Capable of handling litigation and arbitration, it also acts on tax and competition cases, as well as construction disputes.” – Chambers & Partners (2019)

 “Praised for its ‘thorough research and sound advice’, Shook Lin & Bok’s ‘excellent’ practice is ‘reliable, resourceful and highly respected by legal practitioners and the general public’.
 Lam Ko Luen, who heads the contentious projects team alongside Hoh Kiat Ching, ‘takes every instruction seriously and delivers prompt follow-ups’; the ‘experienced’ Yoong Sin Min, who leads the banking litigation practice jointly with Chan Kok Keong, has ‘in-depth knowledge’.
 Lam, Nagarajah Muttiah and Romesh Abraham are the names to note for international arbitration skills.” – The Legal500 (2019)